How to See the World Without Spending a Dime (And Why No One Tells You This)

 Over the past year, I've been able to travel the world without spending a dime.
 In this post, I'll explain exactly how I've done it and how you can, too.

 Of course, I've seen countless people on social media who are apparently having the time of their lives.
 Where they seem to do nothing but travel for the rest of their lives.
-For a long time, I didn't buy into this and considered it all to be a sham.
+Truth be told, I never had any interest in that kind of lifestyle because I always assumed it to be phony.

 Nonetheless, ever since I uncovered the secrets to budget travel around the world (which nobody ever told me), it has completely altered my life, and I do not believe I will ever go back to the way things were before.
 This article is not meant to provide a comprehensive list of free travel opportunities.
 That information is readily available on the web.